Canon 2000D versus Canon 60D

 - More heavily discounted: Has been around for much longer (launched in August 2010).

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 2000D and the 60D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 Care should be taken when interpreting the review scores above, though.
 The ratings are only valid when refering to cameras in the same category and of the same age.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.